Frank Reginald Carey: Far East

 The RAF units in Burma moved to Arakan on 24 October.
 Intelligence suggested the Japanese army would strike up the coast of Burma to reach India.
 The Japanese began their first Arakan campaign in December 1942.
 On 25 October Carey was credited with one Ki-43 destroyed in a rare instance of air combat.
 In the evening of 26 October Carey was sitting in the cockpit refuelling near Cox's Bazar aerodrome when 27 Ki-43s swept overhead.
 In the heat of the moment Carey decided to take off.
 The Japanese sighted the Hurricane and Carey began manoeuvres to present an awkward target.
 Carey headed away from Japanese lines and eventually, after a long chase, they broke off for want of fuel and Carey landed without incident, having not been hit by enemy fire.

-End of operations
+Air training

 165 Wing were moved to Chittagong on 24 December 1942 without notable success.
 The command proved to be Carey's last as a combat leader.
 Carey was relieved of his command in January 1943 and the following month was appointed AOC of Air Fighting Training Unit responsible for all tactical training for RAF pilots in south-east Asia at RAF Amarda Road.